San Mateo, California: Public libraries

-The City of San Mateo operates three libraries within the city.
-The Main Library, the Hillsdale Library, and the Marina Library are all part of the Peninsula Library System.
-The Main Library located near Central Park in downtown opened in 2006 after residents passed a $30 million bond measure.
+The City of San Mateo operates one central (Main) and two branch (Hillsdale and Marina) libraries within the city; all three are part of the Peninsula Library System.

+The newest Main Library building, at 55 West 3rd Avenue near Central Park in downtown, opened in 2006 after residents passed a $35 million bond measure; the remaining funds came from state ($20 M) and private sources ($10 M).
+It was designed by EHDD.
 Upon opening, the three-story, 93,000 ft2 building earned numerous design awards and was LEED-certified NC Gold.
 Floor-to-ceiling windows provide abundant natural light.
 The technologically advanced building is modeled after a retail bookstore.

+The first public library in San Mateo was organized in 1883, and a building named Library Hall was completed in 1885, sharing the structure with other municipal uses.
+The library moved to a dedicated Carnegie library building in 1907 at 129 2nd Avenue, the northwest corner with San Mateo Drive, one year after the 1906 San Francisco earthquake damaged Library Hall.
+The Hillsdale and Marina branches opened in 1957 and 1966, respectively.
+The Carnegie building was torn down in 1969 after a new library building designed by William Garwood was dedicated on December 15, 1968 at the present-day location on 3rd.
+The Garwood-designed building was expanded in 1983 and was closed and demolished in 2003 to clear the land for the present building, which opened on August 27, 2006.

 Parks and recreation

 San Mateo maintains more than 15 parks throughout the city.
 Central Park is considered to be the main one and hosts many community park functions that serve downtown residents.
-It has a Japanese tea garden to commemorate sister city Toyonka, Japan.
+It has a Japanese tea garden to commemorate sister city Toyonaka, Japan.
 The park also features a rose garden, a mini train and the San Mateo Arboretum.

 Beresford Park is another large park that offers bocce ball and a skate plaza.
 Martin Luther King Jr. Park and Joinville Park offer swimming pools, while Ryder Park boasts a water play structure.
 Parkside Aquatic Park, located on Seal Slough, has beach swimming and volleyball.
 Many of these parks have picnic areas with grills, children's play areas, basketball and tennis courts, and baseball diamonds.

 Coyote Point Park, near the border with Burlingame and on the San Francisco Bay, is a 670 acre regional county park known for its ideal location for windsurfing and sailing.
 It is also home to CuriOdyssey: a hands-on science museum and small native animal zoo.

 Public art is located all around the city.
 One of the more memorable works is the large, brightly colored 1963 mosaic mural designed by Louis Macouillard and constructed by Alfonso Pardiñas.
 The mural is located in front of a mid-century-modern-style Bank of America branch at 300 S. El Camino Real and tells the story of A. P. Giannini, who founded the bank as the Bank of Italy.